SuperOfficeDocs/superoffice-docs/user-guide/en/sale/sales-guide/working-with-sales-guide.md

 4. Then you want to create the contract to take to the meeting.

     1. Click **Create** next to the **Signed contract** document to create the contract.
-    2. When the contract meeting has been held and the contract signed, mark the **Contract meeting** appointment as completed.
+    2. After the contract meeting and the contract is signed, mark the **Contract meeting** appointment as completed.

 You can now change the stage to **Sold**.
 Once all the required follow-ups and documents for the sale have been completed, you can set the sale status to completed.